Salted Watermelon Ice

 The salt really helps to balance out the sweetness of the watermelon.
 If you’re looking for a health excuse, the Nutrition Consultant in me is obligated to tell you that the addition of salt (a vital electrolyte) to the lemon juice in this recipe and the sugars in the watermelon could make it an almost-suitable recovery refreshment for post-workout sweaty athletes.

-Also, it’s delicious and tastes like summer.
+Also, salted watermelon ice is delicious and tastes like summer.

 The watermelon puree comes together in about 5 minutes and then your ice cream maker and/or freezer do the rest of the work.